mia-platform/documentation/docs/development_suite/user-settings/feature-toggle.md

 :::

 :::info
-Feature toggle items can only be created and managed by people with access to the Mia-Platform Console CMS, therefore you may have to ask your Mia-Platform referent to to give you acess to the CMS and to add the logic for you new feature toggle.
+Feature toggle items can only be created and managed by people with access to the Mia-Platform Console CMS, therefore you may have to ask your Mia-Platform referent to to give you access to the CMS and to add the logic for you new feature toggle.
 :::

 ![add new feature](./img/add-new-feature.png)